moia-oss/bastion-host-forward/README.md

 [![NPM](https://flat.badgen.net/npm/v/@moia-dev/bastion-host-rds-forward)](https://www.npmjs.com/package/@moia-dev/bastion-host-rds-forward)
 # Bastion Host RDS Forward

-This CDK Library provides a custom construct `BastionHostRDSForward`.
-It's an extension for the `BastionHostLinux`, which forwards traffic from a RDS Instance in the same VPC.
-This makes it possible to connect to an RDS inside a VPC from a developer machine outside of the VPC via the AWS Session Manager.
-The library allows connections to a basic-auth RDS via username and password, as well as IAM authenticated ones.
+This CDK Library provides custom constructs `BastionHostRDSForward` and `BastionHostRedisForward`.
+It's an extension for the `BastionHostLinux`, which forwards traffic from an RDS Instance or Redis in the same VPC.
+This makes it possible to connect to a service inside a VPC from a developer machine outside of the VPC via the AWS Session Manager.
+The library allows connections to a basic-auth RDS via username and password or IAM, as well as to Redis clusters.

 # Setup